 1. Preheat an oven to 220°C/200°C fan/425°F/gas mark 7.
 Leaving the tomatoes on the vine, place on a non stick baking tray and spear each tomato with a fresh thyme sprig.
 Drizzle with olive oil and season well with salt and pepper.
 Bake in the oven for 20 minutes.

 2. Once the tomatoes are baked, turn the oven off and leave the tomatoes inside to keep warm.
-Toast the bread and rub each slice with the raw garlic clove.
-Split the feta between the two slices of toast and squish down using the back of a fork.
+If you’re poaching eggs, now is a good time to get them on.
+Toast the bread and rub each slice with a peeled garlic clove.
+Split the feta between the 2 slices and squish down roughly with the back of a fork.

 3. Remove the warm tomatoes from the oven, discard the thyme sprigs and evenly distribute the tomatoes on top of the feta.
 Press the tomatoes down using the back of a fork releasing some of the juice.
-Serve immediately drizzled with extra virgin olive oil, a good crack of salt and pepper and top with a poached egg if you’re feeling frisky.
+Serve immediately drizzled with extra virgin olive oil, a good crack of salt and pepper and top each with a poached egg (optional).

 V – Vegetarian